adamrudolf-becube/cpp-cheatsheet/README.md

 Often there are multiple solutions to the same problem, that look similar, but have subtle differences

-### Heap vs stack

-Our variables live in the memory.
-The memory has different parts.
-2 of them are important to us: heap and stack.

-There is one big piece of memory called **heap**.
-It lives during the entire time of the program, and pieces of data stored here are not connected to a specific function.

-On the other hand, when a scope is opened, for example the control goes into a function, an `if` block, or just an empty block, a new part of memory is allocated to store the local variables there, and it's called a **stack frame**.
-As soon as execution leaves the scope, the stack frame gets destroyed, and all the memory allocated in it gets automatically freed.
-The stack has a predefined size, usually around 2 MB.

-The heap and stack have different structure which results memory allocations to be much faster in the stack.

-Pointers are allocated in the heap (everything with the `new` keyword), while "normal" local variables are allocated in the stack.

-One advantage of the stack is this incomparably better performance.
-The other benefit is that its less error prone, because the allocated memory gets freed up automatically, while in case of heap allocation you need to do it yourself.

-The heap has some advantages over the stack: it's bigger, and anything stored in it survives the scope.
-Also, variables in the heap

-> Rule of thumb: use the stack whenever you can.
-Meaning, you should use heap allocation 1) if you need data that survives the scope, or 2) you have data that is huge (like an image).
-Also you can only use the heap to allocate dynamicly growing data, like a `std::vector`.

 ### Pointer vs reference vs value object

 When to use which?